Jimenaaaaaa/Mochica-ecommerce-front/README.md

 To start the project, run `npm start` in the terminal.
 The project will run on `http://localhost:3000`.

-## Usage

-Instructions for using the project will be added in the future.

-## Contributors
+## Info

-This project was created by Jimena.
+This was my final project created in ISDI Coders Full Stack Developer bootcamp.